EpochWon/OpenMW-PostProcessShaders/README.md

 Pixelate the screen.

 **SMAA**:
 SMAA Anti Aliasing, port was NOT done by me, it was done by someone else who deleted their shaders without warning, just re-uploading so that people can use it.
+Edited to use 0.49+ dropdown selections, so requires 0.49+.
+An alternative probably more optimized version is available from the original port author here: https://www.nexusmods.com/morrowind/mods/53667

 **XERO-LUT**:
 A basic LUT shader, ported from MGEXE.
 Uses the LUT texture 'XERO-lut.tga', so if you want to use your own LUT replace this texture.
 The default LUT is in the DirectX UV format, but OpenMW is OpenGL, so the Y axis is flipped automatically by the shader for using DirectX format textures.
 I added a uniform to toggle this flipping, so if your LUT looks like a clown vomitted, try switching the flip.